 Program fees are assessed to specific academic programs to support additional resources used in the course materials and instruction for that particular area of study.

-Registration fees are assessed to cover cost which support student services not covered by tuition such as libraries, computer labs, and accident liability insurance.
+General fees are assessed to cover cost which support student services not covered by tuition such as libraries, computer labs, and accident liability insurance.